-- A. The Resource Analysis required in this Article shall be used to determine the amount of constrained land and other unique features with conservation value.
-The outcome of the Resource Analysis and the Planning Board's Conservation Findings shall be used as the basis for Sketch Plan Review. - a.
+Board shall review the Resource Analysis and make its Conservation Findings.
+The Resource Analysis and Conservation Findings shall be used as the basis for Sketch Plan Review.

+- a.
 The Planning Board shall make a final determination as to which land has the most conservation value and should be protected from development.
 This determination shall be based upon an analysis that weighs the relative importance of the environmental resources on the site and shall be expressed in a written report supporting its decision (the Conservation Findings). - b.
 The Planning Board may incorporate information provided by, but not limited to, its own research, site visits, consultants, other qualified experts or agencies or from public comments.
-If, as a result of the SEQRA review, information arises to cause the Resource Analysis to change, such change will be made at that time, by the Planning Board, in its sole discretion. - B. Step One: Identifying Conservation Areas.
+If, as a result of the SEQRA review, information arises to cause the Resource Analysis to change, such change will be made at that time, by the Planning Board, in its sole discretion. - B. The applicant shall prepare the Resource Analysis and submit it to the Planning Board as part of the Sketch Plan.
+The Resource Analysis shall contain the following information and be subject to the following order: Step One: Identifying Conservation Areas.
 Identify preservation land by two steps.
 First, Primary Conservation Areas such as wetlands, riverfront areas, and floodplains regulated by local, state, or federal law and Secondary Conservation Areas (including unprotected elements of the natural landscape such as steep slopes, mature woodlands, prime farmland, meadows, wildlife habitats and cultural features such as historic and archeological sites and scenic views) must be identified and delineated.
 Second, the Potentially Developable Area will be identified and delineated.
 To the maximum extent feasible, the Potentially Developable Area shall consist of land outside identified Primary and Secondary Conservation Areas.
-Applicants shall consult the Tompkins County Natural Resources Inventory in preparing the conservation analysis.

-1. The conservation analysis shall show lands with conservation value on the parcel and within 200 feet of the boundaries of the parcel, including but not limited to the following:

-a.
-Wetlands, watercourses, slopes 15% to 30% and slopes over 30%.

-b.
-Prime and statewide important farmland soils, land in active agricultural use, trail corridors, scenic viewsheds, public water supply wellheads, park and recreation land, unfragmented forestland, wildlife corridors and habitats, vernal pools, and historic and archaeological sites, if such areas are specifically identified in the Comprehensive Plan, in the Tompkins County Natural Resources Inventory in the New York Natural Heritage Program, in biodiversity maps prepared for the Town by an environmental consulting organization, or in any the Town of Ulysses Agriculture and Farmland protection plan.

-c.
-Designated overlay zones for stream corridors, aquifers, scenic protection, and floodplains.
+Applicants shall consult the Town of Ulysses Natural Resources Inventory in preparing the conservation analysis. - 1.
+The conservation analysis shall show lands with conservation value on the parcel and within 200 feet of the boundaries of the parcel, including but not limited to the following: - a.
+Wetlands, watercourses, slopes 15% to 30% and slopes over 30%. - b.
+Prime and statewide important farmland soils, land in active agricultural use, trail corridors, scenic viewsheds, public water supply wellheads, park and recreation land, unfragmented forestland, wildlife corridors and habitats, vernal pools, and historic and archaeological sites, if such areas are specifically identified in the Comprehensive Plan, in the Town of Ulysses Natural Resources Inventory, the New York Natural Heritage Program, in biodiversity maps prepared for the Town by an environmental consulting organization, or in any the Town of Ulysses Agriculture and Farmland protection plan. - c.
+Designated overlay zones for stream corridors, aquifers, scenic protection, and floodplains. - d.

-d.
 Buffer areas necessary for screening new development from adjoining parcels.